EYE PROTECTION GUIDE

-Low Impact Rated: Can withstand impact from an object moving at 12 metres per second.
+Low Impact Rated: Spectacles that can withstand impact from an object moving at 12 metres per second.

-Medium Impact Rated: Can withstand impact from an object moving up to 45 metres per second.
+Medium Impact Rated: Spectacles, eyeshields or lightweight visor systems that can withstand impact from an object moving up to 45 metres per second.

 High Impact Rated: Can withstand impact from an object moving up to 120 metres per second.